Tessi-Tms/TmsRestBundle/Resources/doc/howto.md

 Let's take an example with Offer object.

-Usually yo have two different needs :
+Usually yo have three different needs :
 * List all objects in hypermedia mode
+* List all related objects of an object in hypermedia mode (list all products of an offer for instance)
 * Retrieve an object in hypermedia mode

 All the magical is in tms.rest.formatter.hypermedia service.

 This service is able to :
-* build collection/single formatter
+* build collection/related objects/single formatter
 * set the required object manager
 * set all optionnal parameters
 * format object in hypermedia mode